NEXST-TOOL/nexst/README.md

 4. All compilation operations are launched in the directory of `work_farm`

-# Hardware Generation (including Nanhu-G core and its wrapper)
+# Hardware Generation (including Nanhu-G core and its SoC wrapper)

 ## Nanhu-G compilation